Ghazzooo/final_project_infra/README.md

 # ITI-DevOps-Final-Project-Infrastructure

-### Build Docker Image For The Pyhton App From The Dockerfile , And Upload The Image To GCR :

-  * $ docker build gcp-python gcr.io/my-project-ghazooo/python_image
-  * $ docker push gcr.io/my-project-ghazooo/python_image

-### Pull Another Redis Image From Docker Hub Then Push It To GCR :

-  * $ docker pull redis
-  * $ docker tag redis gcr.io/my-project-ghazooo/redis_image
-  * $ docker push gcr.io/my-project-ghazooo/redis_image

 ![home_Page Image](./screenshot/project1.png)

-## create the infrastructure using terraform to do the follwing
+## create the infrastructure using terraform to do the following
   * Implement a private GKE Cluster
   * Deploy and configure Jenkins on GKE
   * Deploy the backend application on GKE using the Jenkins pipeline